-Richard Qiangdong Liu is the Founder of JD.com, formerly Jingdong and 360buy Ltd. He has been the company’s Chairman and Chief Executive Officer since its inception in 2004.
+Richard Qiangdong Liu is the founder of JD.com, formerly Jingdong and 360buy Ltd. He has been the company’s chairman and chief executive officer since its inception in 2004.

-In 2007, Liu began to build a national logistics system to cater to the astronomical rise in JD’s popularity throughout the country.
-He realized early on that there was Chinese logistics firm that could deliver to every part of the country, so people living in the most rural areas had to travel to their nearest town to buy appliances and other goods, leading to much higher prices in small towns than in big cities.
+In 2007, Liu Qiangdong began to build a national logistics system to cater to the astronomical rise in JD’s popularity throughout the country.
+He realized early on that there was not a Chinese logistics firm that could deliver to every part of the country, so people living in the most rural areas had to travel to their nearest town to buy appliances and other goods, leading to much higher prices in small towns than in big cities.
 After seeing an opportunity in the market, Liu insisted that JD build its own national logistics system to avoid losing or damaging items during delivery, creating innovations for the country and transforming retail and e-commerce for its one billion users.
 By the end of 2014, JD had launched 3,210 delivery and pickup stations in 1,862 Chinese counties, almost two-thirds of all counties in the country.
 In 2014, Amazon switched from using third-party logistics firms to making the “last mile” deliveries itself, following the model in the United States that JD established in the Chinese market.

 Unlike other dominant Chinese e-commerce brands, JD.com made a distinct practice of sourcing goods directly from suppliers and reselling to its shoppers rather than providing the platform to sell directly but leaving the handling of goods to outside delivery companies.
 This enveloping practice allows JD to verify the authenticity of goods being sold, increasing consumer trust in China’s wary e-commerce industry.
 This focus on honesty and reliability has been the driver for JD’s staggering growth in China’s vast market.
 As a result, Richard Liu’s retail method and model are credited for the country’s boom in e-commerce.

 JD.com has grown to become the country’s largest online direct sales company in terms of transaction volume.
 In 2014, JD.com had a market share of 54.3 percent and was listed on NASDAQ on May 22, 2014.
-Under Qiangdong Liu’s leadership, JD.com listed in 2014 and by 2016 was the first Chinese Internet company to make the Fortune 500 Companies list.
+On the day of JD’s public offering, stock prices for it rose 15%.
+Under Richard Liu’s leadership, JD.com listed in 2014 and by 2016 was the first Chinese internet company to make the Fortune 500 Companies list.
 JD.com is recognized as the third-largest internet company globally and the largest retailer in China by revenue.